polkadot-fellows/Evaluations/evidence/sandreim/0003-sandreim-evidence-2024.md

 ### Parachain consensus performance benchmarks

-My main motivation to build this was to replace the old ways of doing load testing by running very large networks.
-It was expensive, slow and produced huge amounts of data that was very hard to analyze and reason about.
-The output of my work is a [new tool](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/node/subsystem-bench) which is required for continous improvement of the scalability and resilience of the parachain consensus protocols and Polkadot.
+My main motivation for building this was to replace the old ways of doing load testing by running large networks.
+It was expensive and slow, producing huge amounts of data that were very hard to analyze and reason about.
+The output of my work is a [new tool](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/node/subsystem-bench) which is required for the continuous improvement of the scalability and resilience of the parachain consensus protocols and Polkadot.

 I designed and implemented [multiple modular components](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot/node/subsystem-bench#reusable-test-components) that are used to emulate the network traffic and load found in large-scale networks on local development machines.
-It performs stress tests of one or more parachain consensus subsystems without the need to run the network of that size.
+It performs stress tests of one or more parachain consensus subsystems without running a network.
 It collects granular CPU usage and network metrics and is an integral part of ongoing scalability and performance optimization development and CI performance regression testing.

 **Subsytem benchmarks PRs**: [1](https://github.com/paritytech/polkadot-sdk/pull/2528), [2](https://github.com/paritytech/polkadot-sdk/pull/2970)